HarshRajGupta/editor-pro/README.md

 To start the application, perform the following steps:

-1. In the `server` folder, start the backend server.
+1. Start the backend server.

 ```shell
 npm start